kouMatsumoto/webstorm-setup-guides/README.md

 # Settings Repository
 You can synchronize all your WebStorm settings installed on different computers.

-Set URL and override local settings first.
+First of all, set Settings Repository and override local settings.
-This is my repository